 The debt agreements include certain covenants restricting the use of cash resources of the Corporation's subsidiaries.
-As at June 30, 2024, cash of \$480 million (\$388 million as at December 31, 2023) was subject to these restrictions.
+As at September 30, 2024, cash of \$228 million (\$388 million as at December 31, 2023) was subject to these restrictions.

-The majority of the Corporation's project debts are required to comply with debt service coverage ratios on a quarterly, semiannual or annual basis, whereas the corporate debt agreements include covenants related to compliance of interest coverage ratios and debt/EBITDA ratios on a quarterly basis.
-As at June 30, 2024, management considers that all ratios and financial commitments were met.
+The majority of the Corporation's project debts have debt service coverage ratios that must be met on a quarterly, semi-annual or annual basis, whereas the corporate debt agreements include covenants related to compliance of interest coverage ratios and debt/EBITDA ratios on a quarterly basis.
+As at September 30, 2024, management considers that all ratios and financial commitments were met.